MicrosoftDocs/intellicode/docs/faq.md

 ## Q: How good are the IntelliCode completion suggestions?

 Developers at Microsoft have been using IntelliCode’s recommendations internally for some time and believe the suggestions are useful.
-We also train our model based on what you pick from the recommendations and update the extensions as the base models improves.
+Additionally, we constantly tune our models based on user feedback and new innovations from our data science teams.

 ## Q. Why isn’t my favorite library seeing recommendations?